zeFresk/pyrauli/docs/guides/how_to_observables.rst

 Work with Observables
 =====================

-This guide covers direct manipulation of ``Observable`` objects.
+This guide covers direct manipulation of :py:class:`~pyrauli.Observable` objects.

 Manually Evolve an Observable
 -----------------------------

-While the ``Circuit.run()`` method is the easiest way to perform a simulation, you can also apply gate transformations directly to an ``Observable`` object.
+While the :py:class:`~pyrauli.Circuit.run()` method is the easiest way to perform a simulation, you can also apply gate transformations directly to an :py:class:`~pyrauli.Observable` object.
 This can be useful for debugging or custom simulation flows.

 ..
 WARNING::
-   Due to Python overhead, using ``Observable`` apply methods instead of running a circuit can be up to :math:`1000` times slower.
+   Due to Python overhead, using :py:class:`~pyrauli.Observable` apply methods instead of running a circuit can be up to :math:`1000` times slower.

 Note that you must apply the gates in reverse order to match the definition of Heisenberg evolution.